Raffles Institution: Raffles Institution Prefectorial Board (Year 1-4)

-The prefects go through a 2-day, 1 night Prefects’ Camp, spearheaded by the newly elected Executive Committee, where newly elected prefects bond over activities such as dragon boating, escape room and etc. They are then invested into the board during the Promethean Leadership Investitutre.
+The prefects go through a 2-day, 1 night Prefects' Camp, spearheaded by the newly elected Executive Committee, where newly elected prefects bond over activities such as dragon boating, escape room etc. They are then invested into the board during the Promethean Leadership Investiture.

-The Executive Committee is led by a Head Prefect, Deputy Head Prefect, Spirits Branch Head, Outreach Branch Head, Standards Branch Head.
+The Executive Committee is led by a Head Prefect, Deputy Head Prefect, Spirits Branch Head, Outreach Branch Head, Culture Branch Head.
+As of August 2026, the Prefectorial Board has been updated to further include a Secretary-General, who will do the following: